If a compact aquarium is what you want, then you need to carefully consider the size of its equipment.

 Just remember that Freesea’s small heater is fully submersible and should never operate outside of water (as with all aquarium heaters listed here).

-It’s only the temperature controller that is kept outside the water, which is really convenient, considering that you won’t need to dip your hands into the tank to adjust the water’s temperature.
+Anyway, it’s only the temperature controller that is kept outside the water, which is really convenient, considering that you won’t need to dip your hands into the tank to adjust the water’s temperature.

-This tiny aquarium heater has its disadvantages too, though they are nothing major.
+The FREESEA tiny aquarium heater has its disadvantages too, though they are nothing major.

 For example, I have noticed that when the water evaporates and the heater isn’t covered by the surface level, the device doesn’t stop heating which may cause potential electrical issues.

-You will need to keep an eye not only on the LED display but on the water level as well.
+For this reason, you will need to keep an eye not only on the LED display but on the water level as well.

 One more small inconvenience for me is the short cord.